deuslirio/UFGTeX-Presentation/README.md

 \end{frame}
 ```

-**To define a color for the background** of a slide, you must use the command *\setBGColor{color}* informing a color.
-The color may be one of the templates’ colors or a personalized color defined by the user.
+**To define a color for the background** of a slide, you must use the command `\setBGColor{color}` informing a color.
+This command must be placed before the command `\begin{frame}` of the slide you would like to change.
+The color may be one of the template’s colors or a personalized color defined by the user.

 ```tex
 \setBGColor{DarkOrange}